 The Heart of Texas Foundation College of Ministry for women is located at the Hobby Unit for Women, in Marlin (30 minutes south of Waco).
 The historic first class of women, the 30 women of the class of 2025, are nearing completion of their freshman year of study.

 “Seeing is believing.”
 There is no more powerful proof of that old expression than to go into a men’s maximum-security prison with us.
 We often take new friends of our work into the prisons to visit our Field Ministers.
 We often take donors as well.
 And our visitors encounter experiences they never could have imagined.

-For nine years, The Heart of Texas Foundation has spearheaded the vision for Field Ministry in Texas.
-As of 2019, Texas Field Ministers have successfully served the male prison population for more than five years.
-Currently, 162 Field Ministers serve in 33 prison units across Texas or 55% of the male prison population within the Texas Department of Criminal Justice.
+For 12 years, The Heart of Texas Foundation has spearheaded the vision for Field Ministry in Texas.
+As of 2022, Texas Field Ministers have successfully served the male prison population for more than 7 years.
+Currently, 202 Field Ministers serve in 42 prison units across Texas or 67% of the male prison population within the Texas Department of Criminal Justice.

 We gained two more Field Ministers last month and now have five.
 Our team is now stronger that it’s ever been!
 We recently baptized nine more in administrative segregation—making over 70 overall in three-and-a-half years.

 One of them was Jimmy L. An officer pointed me to him . . .